sganis/statwalker/README.rst

 	$ TODO

 There are many tools doing the same thing, the problem is performance.
 After trying some tools in a file system with many terabytes of data and millions of files, the problem became untractable.
-I run statwalker in a storage with 100+ millions of files, with a reading rate over NFS folders of 3000 files/second on average, and much faster if disks are local.
+I run Dutopia in a storage with 100+ millions of files, with a reading rate over NFS folders of 3000 files/second on average, and much faster if disks are local.

 Installation